shawnohare/home-archive/README.md

 # equivalent to git --git-dir=$HOME/.git work-tree=$HOME <cmd> [args]
 ```

+## Nix

 ## Goals

-We would like to move towards a nixos like configuration that uses nix
+We would like to move towards a NixOS like configuration that uses nix
 home-manager.
+In theory it would subsume much of the configuration files in
+this repository

 On macOS this is possible [nix-darwin](https://github.com/LnL7/nix-darwin)
 which provides a configuration.nix experience.